lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 * Simbul Spell Matrix: out of combat only.

 * Monster Summoning IV: Correct description on the amount of poison damage (3 -> 2) and damage bonuses on both stings.
 Correct probability of poison (20 -> 100) on sword spider sting.
-Standardized imlpementation of immunities.
+Standardized implementation of immunities.
 Giant Spider: corrections to ac, thac0 and saves.
 Sword spider: corrections to thac0 and saves.

 * Fire Shield: sectype offensivedamage -> specificprotections.